Society for Social Medicine & Population health and International Epidermiology Association (IEA)

-The Society for Social Medicine Annual Scientific Meeting (the UK’s leading population health conference) takes place in Glasgow in 2018.
-It is being organised by colleagues from the University of Glasgow and the wider public health community in Glasgow The 62nd ASM will be held at the Technology and Innovation Centre, George Street.
+The Society for Social Medicine & Population health and International Epidermiology Association joint 63rd Annual Scientific meeting and IEA European Congress of Epidermiology 2019 (the UK’s leading population health conference) takes place in Cork in 2019.
+It is being organised by colleagues from the University of Cork and the wider public health community in Cork.
+The 63rd ASM will be held at the University College Cork, Ireland.

-A three-day academic and professional conference with a mix of high quality, peer-reviewed oral presentations, posters and workshops and ample opportunity for networking.
-Two keynote lectures will be delivered by Professor Kate Hunt (the Cochrane Lecture) and Professor Mel Bartley (the Pemberton Lecture).
-Oral presentations run in parallel and are organised by topics, including Health Inequalities, Health Services Research, Lifecourse, Neighbourhoods & Communities, Mental Health & Wellbeing.
+A three-day academic and professional conference with a mix of high quality, peer reviewed oral presentations, posters and workshops and ample opportunity for networking.
+Two keynote lectures will be delivered by our Cochrane Lecture, by Margaret Whitehead (Professor of Public Health, University of Liverpool) and our Pemberton Lecture by Kenneth Rothman (Distinguished Fellow from the Research Triangle Institute).

 Why should I attend?